Skip to content

 When a demo request comes in after hours or an old lead replies months later, sales teams need to act fast.
 But most teams can only move as fast as their available reps, which can often lead to delays that let qualified buyers slip away.

-AI SDRs, or AI Sales Development Representatives, are voice-first, omnichannel systems that run outbound calls, inbound calls, email, and chat to qualify leads and book meetings autonomously.
+AI SDRs, or AI Sales Development Representatives, are systems that automate sales development conversations across one or more channels, including calls, email, and chat, to qualify leads and book meetings autonomously.
 Unlike basic email sequencing tools or rule-based chatbots, AI SDRs can manage live sales conversations from first response to booked meeting, so teams can act on interest while the prospect is ready to talk.

 This guide explains what an AI SDR is, how the technology works, what AI SDRs can realistically handle today, and how to evaluate platforms for enterprise sales development.